 - Summit 6 v.
 Samsung Electronics Co.
 Ltd, Facebook Inc., et al.: Ms. Moore represents Summit 6 in its suit against Samsung, Facebook, and others involving infringement of patents related to image compression prior to transmission.
 Ms. Moore briefed and argued terms at Markman, and took expert witnesses at the jury trial on liability and the subsequent bench trial on inequitable conduct.
 Summit 6 obtained favorable settlements from all parties except Samsung before trial.
-And in early 2013, a jury awarded $15 million to Summit 6 in its verdict against Samsung.
+And in early 2013, a jury awarded a significant amount to Summit 6 in its verdict against Samsung.

 - Halliburton Energy Services, Inc. v.
 BJ Services Corp.: Ms. Moore represented Halliburton as trial counsel in an arbitration proceeding against BJ Services (now a part of Baker Hughes) in a case involving infringement of three Halliburton patents in the hydraulic fracturing field.
 Ms. Moore took witnesses on both direct and cross in this case before the American Arbitration Association, which resulted in a favorable damages award for Halliburton.

 Professional & Community Activities